Quansight/Quansight-website/README.md

 change any of the source files, in the Storyblok panel you need to refresh the page manually.

+Important: whenever the website's dependencies change or are updated, the lock file `package-lock.json` will be updated.
+Whenever `package-lock.json` is updated, you should re-run `npm install` (or `npm cli`), so that your local environment's dependencies will match the production environment.

 ## Adding new components

 1. Create the component with its schema in Storyblok components.